 - Define a sustainable fee-for-service business model that incorporates community input into infrastructure design with public and private funding sources

 - Scale the set of cities and companies signing on as customers while also increasing their public user base

 - Integrate AI features into its software platform

 To reach the goals mentioned above, ISeeChange seeks partnerships to:

 - Receive strategic mentorship on business model strategy in the construction, municipal, and community engagement spaces

-- Leverage mainstream social media platforms for user engagement and community growth
+- Leverage mainstream social media platforms and traditional media for user engagement and community growth

 - Implement appropriate AI approaches to improve predictions and effective engagement

 4,000 users contribute to the ISeeChange platform globally, and when ISeeChange launches a new pilot, user monthly acquisition rate triples.